How sustainable is plant milk? How sustainable is plant milk? Coffee break reading

 In recent years, more and more of us have either extended Veganuary or simply chosen a plant-based dairy alternative over the classic semi-skimmed.

 Dairy production leads to an awful lot of greenhouse gas emissions, and it also takes up a lot of land.
-As a rule of thumb, opting for plant-based milk alternatives is much kinder to the planet.
+As a rule of thumb, opting for plant-based milk alternatives can be much kinder to the planet.

 The good news is that it’s no longer a simple choice between dairy of black coffee (although, we strongly recommend tasting many of our coffees black), as dairy alternatives are readily available pretty much everywhere in the UK.